Top 40 Cooperative Board Games

 Atlantis Rising is an excellent cooperative worker placement game in which you’re attempting to get the resources you need from your island and escape before it floods.
 It has some very nice-looking components, it plays smoothly, it requires great teamwork, and it’s a rare co-op that plays well at both low and high player counts.

-If you enjoy playing competitive worker placement games and you’re also a fan of co-ops, I’d say there’s a very good chance that you’ll end up being a big fan of Atlantis Rising.
+If you enjoy playing competitive worker placement games and you’re also a fan of co-ops, I’d say there’s a good chance that you’ll end up being a big fan of Atlantis Rising.

 Read our Atlantis Rising review